temporalio/temporal-learning/docs/getting_started/php/hello_world_in_php/index.md

 docker-compose up
 ```

-This starts Temporal Server with the [docker-compose.yml](https://github.com/temporalio/samples-php/blob/master/docker-compose.yml) that ships with the `samples-php` repo.
+This starts Temporal Server with the [docker-compose.yml](https://github.com/temporalio/samples-php/blob/master/docker-compose.yml) that ships with the `samples-php` repository.
-When it's live, you can access [Temporal Web](https://docs.temporal.io/web-ui) at http://localhost:8080 although you won't see any Workflows run yet.
+When it's live, you can access [Temporal Web](https://docs.temporal.io/web-ui) at `http://localhost:8080` although you won't see any Workflows run yet.

 ## Run the application